eveningsamurai/Flicks/README.md

 ## Notes

-Could not get the toggle between the collection view and table view.
+*Could not get the toggle between the collection view and table view.
 Will work on that in the upcoming week.
+*Also improving on the visual aspects still requires work

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2017] [Avinash Padmanabhan]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.